-Note: Going back and forth between attribute nodes and the effect interface is currently pretty painful.
-The upcoming version 2.3 will fix most of these issues.
+Note: Going back and forth between attribute nodes and the effect interface before v2.3.1 was pretty painful.
+Make sure you upgrade to 2.3.1 or later.

 Each effect has an associated effect interface which describes its public properties, visible to the game engine:

 The effect interface can contain attributes, attribute samplers or events.